 But what right do we have to assume that the apostles were unscrupulous hoaxers?
-Most or all died martyr's deaths, not a mass suicide which would be relatively easy, but martyr's deaths that often involved torture separated one from another by decades and thousands of miles.
+Most or all died martyr's deaths, not a mass suicide which would be relatively easy, but martyr's deaths that often involved torture.
+Furthermore, they did not all die at one place and time where a mass hysteria could have influenced them.
+Their martyrdoms were separated one from another by decades and thousands of miles.

 Finally most of the patterns I am discussing here are not even touched upon by most sophisticated modern commentaries.
 I have searched for many of the patterns on the Internet without finding them.
-Were these relatively uneducated men that much more sophisticated than modern scholars?
-Were they that superior to the hive mind of the Internet.
+Were the relatively uneducated apostles that much more sophisticated than modern scholars?
+Were the apostles superior to the hive mind of the Internet?

 But of course many people will not be convinced, they will suggest that I am very imaginative, or Jesus and/or the Apostles were very tricky.
 But perhaps it is not the point of any one miracle to decide the matter beyond all contention.
 Rather, miracles invite people to investigate the faith more carefully, to check out other miracles and the rational argumentation that supports the faith.
 Finally, miracles invite people to pray for the gift of faith.